thi-nha/nhathi-tran-creative-app-exam/README.md

    cd nhathi-tran-creative-app-exam

 3. **Install the Required Dependencies:**

-To run the code you'll need to install the following packages using pip:
+To run the code you'll need to install the following packages using pip.
    ```bash
    pip install Pillow
    pip install opencv-python